Ergoregion instabilities in rotating two-dimensional Bose--Einstein condensates: new perspectives on the stability of quantized vortices: Vortices in trapped BECs: what is known

-\textit{Vortices in trapped BECs} -- In an infinite condensate, a charge $\ell$ vortex has a greater energy than an array of $\ell$ singly charged vortices \cite{pethick2008bose}: this means that multiply quantized vortices are energetically unstable.
+In an infinite condensate, the energy of a charge $\ell$ vortex is higher than the one of an array of $\ell$ singly charged vortices \cite{pethick2008bose}: this means that multiply quantized vortices are {\em energetically unstable}.

-Extensive studies with the Bogoliubov approach~\cite{dodd1997excitation,rokhsar1997vortex} have shown that vortices in harmonically trapped condensates -- even singly quantized ones -- are always energetically unstable since they possess a negative energy $m=1$ mode localized around the vortex core, corresponding to precession around the trap \ch{center.
-However, actual spiraling of the vortex out of the condensate requires some energy dissipation mechanism, for example via interaction with thermal atoms~\cite{fedichev1999dissipative}.
-As a result, the vortex remains dynamically stable under the purely conservative dynamics (\ref{eq:bogodegennes}).
-In contrast, multiply} quantized ones display alternate intervals of dynamical instability and stability as the nonlinear interparticle interaction is varied with respect to the trap frequency~\cite{pu1999coherent}.
+Concerning harmonically trapped condensates, extensive studies within the Bogoliubov approach~\cite{dodd1997excitation,rokhsar1997vortex} have shown that vortices -- even singly quantized ones -- are always {\em energetically unstable} since they possess a negative-energy $m=1$ mode localized around the vortex core, corresponding to precession around the trap center.
+Actual spiraling of the vortex out of the condensate requires some mechanism to dissipate the extra energy, for example via interaction with thermal atoms at finite temperatures~\cite{fedichev1999dissipative}.
+As a result, the vortex position remains {\em dynamically stable} under the purely conservative dynamics (\ref{eq:bogodegennes}).

+While all other excitation modes of singly charged vortices are energetically (and thus dynamically) stable, multiply quantized ones display alternate intervals of dynamical instability and stability as the nonlinear interparticle interaction is varied with respect to the trap frequency.
+An example of this behaviour for $m=2$ perturbations on a charge $\ell=2$ vortex, reproducing the conclusions of \cite{pu1999coherent}, is shown in Figure \ref{fig:S2M2-harmonic}.
+After numerically finding the radial profile $f(r)$ of the GPE ground state at fixed circulation $\ell$ with an external trapping potential $V_\mathrm{ext}(r)=M\w_0^2r^2/2$, we diagonalize the corresponding BdG matrix \eqref{eq:BdGmatrix} for a fixed azimuthal number $m$ but different values of the nonlinear parameter of the GPE, i.e. for different values of the interparticle interaction constant or for different numbers of atoms in the trap.

+One can see that the system has a negative energy mode (negative norm and positive frequency) for all values of the parameters and is thus energetically unstable.
+This energetically unstable mode is localized near the vortex core, as can be seen in the inset.
+As discussed also in~\cite{lundh2006dynamic}, dynamically unstable modes can emerge from the crossing of this negative-norm band with a positive-norm one.
+This is a consequence of the symplectic~\cite{arnol2013mathematical} nature of the BdG problem and in the Hamiltonian systems language is known as the mixing of modes of opposite Krein norm.
+This gives rise to the characteristic mode sticking visible in the upper panel, associated to the instability bubbles that are visible in the lower panel.